 The Keno Bros.
 Collection:

-This is the sensibility that they bring to their “Keno Bros.” collection which they developed with the high end manufacturer Theodore Alexander.
+A love of antiques and an understanding of modern design is the sensibility that they bring to their “Keno Bros.” collection which they developed with the high end manufacturer Theodore Alexander.
 This is an assortment of over 40 pieces based on the furniture of the past, ranging from the 18th Century to mid-Century modern.

 However, their collection is not mere replication of antiques, as they have taken elements from these earlier periods and interpreted it for modern times.
 And since the best of furniture has always been functional they have focused on that aspect also.